 Federal and state work supports can help low-wage workers provide for their families.
-But for many in San Antonio, available supports fail to close the gap between earnings and the cost of basic needs.
+But for many in Houston, available supports fail to close the gap between earnings and the cost of basic needs.
 Assuming receipt of the federal EITC and other income tax credits, food stamps, and public health insurance, Figure 2 shows how net family resources that is, resources after subtracting the cost of basic expenses - change as family earnings increase.
 As in Figure 1, results are based on a single parent with two children and a full-time job.

-Even with multiple benefits, this family is unable to consistently make ends meet until wages reach just over \$14 an hour, assuming the parent works full-time, year-round.
-That's higher than the hourly wages
+Even with multiple benefits, this family is unable to consistently make ends meet until wages reach just over \$15 an hour, assuming the parent works full-time, year-round.

 Figure 2.
-Net Family Resources: San Antonio, TX Single parent with two children (one school-aged, one preschool-aged)
+Net Family Resources: Houston, TX

+Single parent with two children (one school-aged, one preschool-aged)